 Today, users can choose from several types of browser software for viewing Web sites and from a range of information devices including PCs, smartphones, tablets, TVs, video-game consoles, and car navigation systems for accessing the Internet.
-However, in certain cases, some information devices and software are incompatible with Yahoo!
-JAPAN's services, most of which result from sub-optimal usage conditions or setting errors.
+Although we strive to make our services compatible with all types of browser software and information devices, some cases of incompatibility exist, most of which result from sub-optimal usage conditions or setting errors.
 Furthermore, browser software or information devices subject to specification changes, rate adjustments, or insufficient market supply have the potential to disrupt user access to our services, thereby negatively affecting our revenues.